PhilR8/notes/vueconf2023.md

   - Do we even care about Storybook at all at this point?
   - Depending on LOE, this might be a better alternative
 - Live coding exercise from Nuxt CEO
-  - demonstrated incredible utility for rapid prototyping.
+  - demonstrated used TailwindCSS, which has incredible utility for rapid prototyping.
-  - makes it clear why people like TailwindCSS.
+    - makes it clear why people like TailwindCSS
   - Nuxt CEO uses CoPilot, as shown and mentioned during his live demo
 - `pre` tag once again shown as being very useful for debugging raw text/JSON/etc